lllohr/Ocean_Plastic_Pollution/README.md

 ![Map by Clusters](https://github.com/lllohr/Ocean_Plastic_Pollution/blob/7c6eb55148c7bee98ae37ade5c9c73915067f061/Machine_Learning/images/map_by_clusters.png)
 ----

-Mismanaged waste does not increase by increase in GDP.
+Mismanaged waste does not increase proportionally with GDP.
 There are outliers, however, our data did not support a direct correlation.

 ----